(415)928-7322 x 1003

 (415) 928-7322 x 1005

-Cameron Lang, Associate Director, Recycling and Field Projects
+Cameron Lang, Director of Recycling and Field Projects

 Cameron has been with SFCC for almost 10 years.
 He manages field projects supervisors and crew leaders, and coordinates and implements various recycling events and field projects.
 Cameron oversees SFCC’s Special Events program, where a team of 1 manager, 3 supervisors and 13 Green Program Specialists offer waste management services for up to 200 events per year.
 Type of events include music festivals, wine tastings, marathons, conferences, art shows and many more.